pycontribs/powertape/README.rst

 This project also includes a python package with the same name which is used solely as sample package to be build and tested with Jenkins.

+Some stupid change on devel branch.
+Do not merge me!